jan-van-bergen/CPU-Raytracer/README.md

 - Supports SBVH's, which add the possibility for spatial splits, thereby improving performance in non-uniform scenes.
 - A Top Level BVH is constructed at the Scene Graph level.
 This structure is rebuild every frame, allowing different objects to move or rotate throughout the scene.
 - Multiple SIMD lane sizes are supported, including 1 (no SIMD, plain floats/ints), 4 (SSE), and 8 (AVX).
 The SIMD lane size can be configured by changing the ```SIMD_LANE_SIZE``` define in SIMD.h.
 This affects the whole program.
 - Packet Traversal.
 Rays are traversed using SIMD packets.
 This amortizes memory latencies over multiple Rays.
-For example, switching from a SIMD lane size of 1 to 4 yields approximately a 6x speedup due to cache effects.
+For example, switching from a SIMD lane size of 1 to 4 yields a speedup of over 10x due to cache effects.
 - Multithreading.
 The renderer uses all available hardware threads.
 Each logical core gets assigned a Worker Thread and uses work stealing (among the other threads) by atomically requesting the next tile to render.
 This continues until all tiles are rendered.